-Make sure not to remove too much soil, and don’t go to close to the plant, or else you may disturb the roots or damage the stem or branches.
+Make sure not to remove too much soil.
+Also, don’t scrape the soil too close to the plant, or else you may disturb the roots or damage the stem or branches.

 One caution with this method is that your plant may develop root rot if its roots stand in wet soil for too long.